 You’re a frequent traveler who wants to earn rewards toward your next trip: Choose Capital One Venture

 Talk about getting off to a fast start!
-With a 60,000-mile bonus offer (after $3,000 spend in the first 3 months and a full menu of travel purchasing options, the Venture provides a lot of up-front value.
+With 100,000 miles if you spend $20,000 in your first 12 months (or still earn 50,000 miles if you spend $3,000 on purchases in the first 3 months) and a full menu of travel purchasing options, the Venture provides a lot of up-front value.
 Some additional benefits include up to $250,000 of travel accident insurance, travel discounts and upgrades.
 There’s also no foreign transaction fee – which could be a welcome site to balance out the $95 annual fee.

 As an added benefit, the Venture card allows you to transfer points to a number of travel partners at a 2:1.5 ratio (for most partners).
 The option to transfer points makes an already flexible travel card even more flexible and valuable.

 One drawback is the low cash back rate at 0.5 cents per mile.
 So, if you’re looking for cash back rewards, it’s not this card’s strength.
 But for the frequent travelers who spend a lot of time overseas, the Venture is an attractive rewards option.

 What kind of traveler are you?
 Whether you like to take the occasional spur of the moment trip or make strategic plans for yearly travel, one of these cards should set you on the right path.
 You’ll have plenty of redemption flexibility with either option.
 But when making your decision, consider what’s most important to you regarding rewards rates and paying an annual fee.